nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2025-05-04-How-to-integrate-DaisyUI-Nexus-Dashboard-to-Phoenix-Web-Framework-1.8.md

 ```

 # Step 3: Create `nexus_app.css` from `nexus app.css`
-Now, come back the `app.css`, I dotn want a conflict with the existing one `app.css`, so I named a new main css file as `nexus_app.css`.
+Now, come back the `app.css`, I don't want a conflict with the existing one `app.css`, so I named a new main css file as `nexus_app.css`.
 In addition, due to different relative paths, I must update these with `./nexus_dashboard`.

+This is my content for `nexus_app.css`:

 {% highlight css %}
 /* Root Styling */